 It is useful to comment the above definition and its interpretation.
-In our model, coalitions are the cooperative groups of blocks with some secondary consequences for particular players.
+In our model, coalitions are namely the cooperative groups of blocks, even if with secondary consequences for particular players.
 Members of each block have homogeneous interests and the coalitions are formed to coordinate the activities of blocks.
-From this point of view the component of the compromise in the coalitions' behaviour is rather marginalized and the main emphasis is focused on the choice of the block (among those which form the coalition) whose profit appears to be most acceptable for the whole coalition and may be, eventually, distributed among all its members.
-In this sense, formula (9) and related concepts well reflect the monotonous (not necessarily additive) evaluation of the outcome of coalitions.
+From this point of view the component of the compromise in the coalitions' behaviour is rather marginalized and the main stress is focused on the choice of the block (among those which form the coalition) whose profit appears to be most acceptable for the whole coalition and may be, eventually, distributed among all its members.
+In this sense, formula (9) and related concepts well reflect the monotonous (and not additive) evaluation of the outcome of coalitions.